A lifelong GAD conquerer, Em talks to her therapist daily to manage her anxiety and live her best life.

 - New management had recently come in and totally revamped all of the processes which heavily transformed my job from what it was when I began there.
-As someone with a diagnosed anxiety disorder, it's hard for me to adjust quickly to change.

 - I really wanted to pursue writing on a level that this company couldn't accommodate.
 I often think big picture and whenever I did, I suddenly felt like I was in the wrong place, a huge trigger for my anxiety.

 You anxieties might be different.
 Some people I know feel anxious about going to their workplace in the summertime because the facility they work in doesn't have great air conditioning, another friend gets anxious about going to work because she works off a busy road that's especially stressful in the morning when she's commuting.